Schofield equation: Physical activity levels

-Sedentary people of both genders should multiply by 1.3.
-Sedentary is very physically inactive, inactive in both work and leisure.

-Lightly active men should multiply by 1.6 and women by 1.5.
-Lightly active means the daily routine includes some walking, or intense exercise once or twice per week.
-Most students are in this category.

-Moderately active men should multiply by 1.7 and women by 1.6.
-Moderately active means intense exercise lasting 20–45 minutes at least three time per week, or a job with a lot of walking, or a moderate intensity job.

-Very Active men should multiply by 2.1 and women by 1.9.
-Very active means intense exercise lasting at least an hour per day, or a heavy physical job, such as a mail carrier or an athlete in training.

-Extremely active men should multiply by 2.4 and women by 2.2.
-Extremely active means an athlete on an unstoppable training schedule or a very demanding job, such as working in the armed forces or shoveling coal.

 The FAO/WHO uses different PALs in their recommendations when recommending how to calculate TEE.
 See Table 5.3 of their working document.
-Energy Requirements of Adults, Report of a Joint FAO/WHO/UNU Expert Consultation, (See table 5.2).
+Energy Requirements of Adults, Report of a Joint FAO/WHO/UNU Expert Consultation.

 These equations were published in 1989 in the dietary guidelines and formed the RDA's for a number of years.
 The activity factor used by the USDA was 1.6.
 In the UK, a lower activity factor of 1.4 is used.
 The equation has now been replaced by the Institute of Medicine Equation in September 2002 in the US, however is still currently used by the FAO/WHO/UNU.